 Step 1 - Prepare for Painting

 Lay down a drop cloth or newspapers on the ground underneath the furniture to be painted.
 Painting should be done in cool or warm climates.
 For best results, paint where the temperature is above 65 degrees Fahrenheit.
-Before sanding, dampen the wood with water from a spray bottle and allow to soak in for about 1/2 hour.
+Before sanding, dampen the wood with water from a spray bottle and allow it to soak in for about 30 minutes.
 Sand wooden furniture with 180 grit sandpaper.
 Remove dust and debris by wiping with tack paper.
 Stick painter tape over mirror edges or anywhere else that paint doesn’t belong.

 Step 2 - Choose Colors

 Choose two colors that complement each other; or go for different shades of the same color.
 You can start with the darker or lighter color first; a lighter top coat will create a brighter room; a darker top coat will create a denser, more dramatic look.
 Experiment on a piece of plywood first; twist the sponge different ways and apply with different amounts of pressure until you create the look you want.